JohnEarnest/Octo/docs/Manual.md

 Octo Assembly Language
 ----------------------

+Octo programs are a series of _tokens_ separated by whitespace.
+Some tokens represent Chip8 instructions and some tokens are _directives_ which instruct Octo to do some special action as the program is compiled.
+The `:` directive, followed by a name (which cannot contain spaces) defines a _label_.
+A label represents a memory address- a location in your program.
+You must define at least one label called `main` which serves as the entrypoint to your program.

-Octo syntax is in some ways inspired by Forth- a series of whitespace-delimited tokens.
-Labels are defined with `:` followed by a name, and simply using a name by itself will perform a call. `;` terminates subroutines with a return. `#` indicates a single-line comment.
-Numbers can use `0x` or `0b` prefixes to indicate hexadecimal or binary encodings, respectively.
-Whenever numbers are encountered outside a statement they will be compiled as literal bytes.
-An entrypoint named `main` must be defined.
+Using a label by itself will perform a subroutine call to the address the label represents.
+A semicolon (`;`) is another way to write `return`, which returns from a subroutine.
+The `#` directive is a single-line comment; it ignores the rest of the current line.
+Numbers can be written using `0x` or `0b` prefixes to indicate hexadecimal or binary encodings, respectively.

-Numeric constants can be defined with `:const` followed by a name and then a value, which may be a number, another constant or a (non forward-declared) label.
+Numeric constants can be defined with the `:const` directive followed by a name and then a value, which may be a number, another constant or a (non forward-declared) label.
 Registers may be given named aliases with `:alias` followed by a name and then a register.
 The `i` register may not be given an alias, but v registers can be given as many aliases as desired.
 Here are some examples of constants and aliases:

 	:alias x v0
 	:alias CARRY_FLAG vF
 	:const iterations 16
 	:const sprite-height 9

 Chip8 has 16 general-purpose 8-bit registers named `v0` to `vF`. `vF` is the "flag" register", and some operations will modify it as a side effect. `i` is the memory index register and is used when reading and writing memory via `load`, `save` and `bcd`, and also provides the address of the graphics data drawn by `sprite`.
-Sprites are drawn by xoring their pixels with the contents of the screen.
+Sprites are drawn by XORing their pixels with the contents of the screen.
+The screen is 64 pixels wide and 32 pixels tall, and sprites drawn off the edge of the display will wrap around.
 Drawing a sprite sets `vF` to 0, or to 1 if drawing the sprite toggles any pixels which were previously on.
+For a more detailed description of the behavior of Chip8 instructions consult [Mastering Chip8](mattmik.com/chip8.html).

 In the following descriptions, `vx` and `vy` refer to some register name (v0-vF) and `n` refers to some number.
 The Chip8 keypad is represented on your keyboard as follows: